Zeviraty/LedDisplay/README.md

 if you have other board sizes check the pxmatrix documentation

 ## Fixes for specific boards
-Check all switch positions what worked for me was all down.
+Check all switch positions what worked for me was all up.